Monday, July 27, 2020

 31. ROOM of POOLs.
 The centerpiece of this level.
 Each pool contains about 16 gallons of liquid.
 The acid is too diluted to be used directly in vials, would need to be distilled to higher concentration alchemically.
 Sleep pool DC 10 Con Save to resist.

 32. ADVISOR'S CHAMBER.
-Elfin Notes mention: a teleporter to the great city of Greyhawk, nobly embellished, with another such-like at the other end; a guard room with a statue in the form of a beautiful woman, crushing unwanted visitors; a trap room with a pile of treasure luring thieves to their deaths at the bottom of a pit of poisonous snakes and stakes; a room full of unique pools with unheard-of properties (#31); a lavish throne room of noble grandeur, columned, with a secret exit behind the throne (#27); a privy in the men's barracks area is urgently needed; a store room near the kitchen, to minimize walking distance (#10).
+Elfin Notes mention: a teleporter to the great city of Greyhawk, nobly embellished, with another such-like at the other end to be installed in the end of the spiral area; a guard room with a statue in the form of a beautiful woman, crushing unwanted visitors; a trap room with a pile of treasure luring thieves to their deaths at the bottom of a pit of poisonous snakes and stakes; a room full of unique pools with unheard-of properties (#31); a lavish throne room of noble grandeur, columned, with a secret exit behind the throne (#27); a privy in the men's barracks area is urgently needed; a store room near the kitchen, to minimize walking distance (#10).

 33. BARRACKS.
 Small gold ring 10 g.p.
 AA in a crack in the chest of drawers (Search DC 10).